 Always consider a well-fitting navy blazer with gold buttons.

 Serge Gainsbourg looked smart in a trench coat and so do you.

 Own a classic cashmere v-neck and a round-neck pull-over.

 Khaki chino trousers are as essential as they are basic.

 Cherish a good relationship with your parents.

 Sometimes looking at a nice black and white picture of your grandfather

-as a young man wearing his Sunday-suit can learn you more about classic style
+as a young man wearing his Sunday-suit can teach you more about classic style

 than reading 20 fashion magazines.

-A watch – you do own one do you? - should be flat, vintage, and have a leather band.
+A watch – you do own one do you? - should be flat, vintage, and have a leather strap.